samsontmr/samsontmr.github.io/_pages/about.md

 news
 ====
+* 14-Sep-2020 - Our paper on Base-Inflection Encoding has been accepted to EMNLP 2020!
 * 05-Aug-2020 - Received a Research Achievement Award from the School of Computing!
 * 04-Apr-2020 - My first paper ever has been accepted to ACL 2020!
 * 05-Aug-2019 - First day in the life of a CS PhD student!